ftlabs/ftdatasquasher/README.md

 ftdatasquasher
 ==============

-Image compression and decompression support, packing base64 into UTF8 high and low bytes A requireable module of the compression and decompression algorithm [described](http://labs.ft.com/2012/06/text-re-encoding-for-optimising-storage-capacity-in-the-browser/) by [@triblondon](http://www.twitter.com/triblondon).
+Data compression and decompression support, packing base64 into UTF8 high and low bytes A requireable module of the compression and decompression algorithm [described](http://labs.ft.com/2012/06/text-re-encoding-for-optimising-storage-capacity-in-the-browser/) by [@triblondon](http://www.twitter.com/triblondon).
 Development requirements
 ------------------------